juniperonline/markdown_syntax_test/test_article.md

 [Storing a function in a variable example](https://youtube.com/clip/UgkxUmjy9O1HzRdT7u6ILrAtY2RRPMq4YCDM )

-Second difference is that regular function may be hoisted - what does that mean?
+Second difference is that regular functions may be hoisted - what does that mean?
 That the function can be declared and call it before the actual declaration.
 This is not possible with an arrow function, because it doesn't have a name.
+//hoisting example

 The third difference is that ```this``` gets handled differently within arrow functions.
 With arrow functions the this keyword always represents the object that defined the arrow function.
 A detailed description of this you can find in the link below.